You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Frequently Asked Questions

-Lipitor works by inhibiting the production of HMG-CoA reductase, which reduces cholesterol synthesis in the liver, leading to an increase in LDL receptor expression and a decrease in ApoB production.
+Lipitor works by inhibiting the production of HMG-CoA reductase, reducing cholesterol production in the liver.

 Sources